 Pictured above.
 Take a boat ride over to this historic castle on a secluded island.
 It was in this castle that Mary Queen of Scots spent a year as a prisoner in 1567 before being forced to abdicate and dramatically escaping.
-Our in-house mum said this place was amazing, and the kids loved the boat ride.
+Our in-house mum said this place was amazing, and the kids, aged 2 & 5 at the time, absolutely loved the boat ride.

 EDINBURGH INTERNATIONAL CLIMBING ARENA: RATHO (15 mins)

 Suitable for all the family, this is Europe’s largest indoor climbing arena, with soft play for ages 0 months – 3+ years and Clip N Climb for ages 4 to 84!
 Parents get stuck in too, and afterwards treat yourselves to a coffee and a cake at their cafe.
 A great way to spend a few hours and burn some energy with the kids.
 Booking required.

 THE HELIX (25 mins)

 This visitor attraction and home to the Kelpies, the largest equine sculptures in the world, is the perfect destination for an afternoon of outdoor activies sure to tire the kids out.
 Activities include the Kelpies Experience Tour, an Adventure Zone timber play park for ages 2 up, Splash play area, Canoeing and Kayaking, bike hire from the nearby ‘Falkirk Cycle Hub’ and links to kilometres of cycle paths and walkways.
 The visitor centre is open 9.30am to 5:00pm 7 days a week.